The Best Books of 2021 (So Far)

 The Twilight Zone by Nona FernandezRelease date: March 16 (Greywolf)

-Chilean playwright and author Nona Fernandez wowed us with her 2018 novel Space Invaders, so we're anticipating her latest work fighting for Google search authority over another piece of popular art deserves to be read widely.
-Set during and after Augusto Pinochet's deadly dictatorship over Chile in the 1980s, The Twilight Zone unfolds when Fernandez's narrator first sees the cover of a newsmagazine with an interview with a man who tortured people for the regime and how that single moment would go on to impact the rest of her life.
+Chilean playwright and author Nona Fernandez wowed us with her 2018 novel Space Invaders, and her latest work fighting for Google search authority over another piece of popular art deserves to be read widely.
+Set during and after Augusto Pinochet's dictatorship over Chile in the 1980s, we enter The Twilight Zone when Fernandez's narrator, a writer herself, first sees the (very real) cover of an opposition newsmagazine with an interview with a man who tortured people for the regime and defected, and how that single moment would influence the rest of her life.
 It's a jarring history lesson, for those who don't know much about the deadly era, told in fragments, bouncing between past and present, as Fernandez faces the lasting trauma from the regime's legacy of evil. — LB

 Lurkers by Sandi TanRelease date: March 30 (Soho Press)

 "A novel by Sandi Tan"—the filmmaker behind the astounding 2018 autobiographical documentary Shirkers—would have been enough of a sell for us to pick up this book without second thought.
 Lurkers is a vague extension of her film, borrowing some of the themes of her own experiences, even name-dropping herself, to pen a rich novel about the interweaving lives of the closed-off residents of Los Angeles' Santa Claus Lane.
 Hopping from household to household, the paths of Tan's cast of characters are inevitabilities in each others' lives, whether they realize it or not, that all meet at the same crossroads before once again splitting off. — LB